aheze/Popovers/README.md

 }
 ```

-In UIKit, create a `Popover` instance, then present with `Popovers.present(_:)`.
+In UIKit, create a `Popover` instance, then present with `UIViewController.present(_:)`.
 You should also set the source frame.

 ```swift
 import SwiftUI